negativo/credit-card-validator/README.md

 - a Utils module with the helper functions to validate the credit card
 - a Features module with the CreditCardForm component that tie logic and UI together.

+The build folder is ready to be deployed.
+You may serve it with a static server:

+  npm install -g serve
+  serve -s build

+or

+  cd build
+  php -S lolcahost:3000

 ## Available Scripts